Full STEAM Ahead

 Makeblock’s versatile continuum of STEAM solutions makes scientific, analytic, creative and design thinking skills accessible to learners through fun, problem-based activities.

-Makeblock embraces low floor, high ceiling, wide walls as a mantra to develop a series of STEAM solutions that provides beginners with an easy way into STEAM teaching (low floor).
-Through to more complex STEAM solutions and topics (high ceiling).
-With the opportunity to explore a range of devices, topic areas and solutions (wide walls).
+Makeblock Education embraces low floor, high ceiling, wide walls as a mantra to develop a programming continuum.
+First, it provides beginners with an easy way into programming – the low floor.
+Then, learners move to more complex programming devices and languages – the high ceiling.
+Finally, there’s loads of opportunity to explore a range of devices, platforms, and languages – the wide walls./p>

 Standards-Aligned, Pedagogy-Focused Curriculum Resources